-I applied online and the process took 3 weeks - interviewed at NSTAR in April 2014.
+I applied online.
+The process took 3 weeks.
+I interviewed at NSTAR (Westwood, MA) in April 2014.

 - How I can handle the type and amount of workload that was presented and explained in high degree of detail by the hiring manager who was thorough enough to go into the functional and timing aspects of it piece by piece.
-View Answer
+1 Answer

-I applied through a recruiter and the process took 2 months - interviewed at NSTAR in August 2011.
+I applied through a recruiter.
+The process took 2+ months.
+I interviewed at NSTAR (Westwood, MA) in August 2011.